-Fish oils come from fatty fish, also known as oily fish, specifically the tissue of fatty fish, such as trout, mackerel, tuna, herring, sardines, and salmon.
+Fish oils come from fatty fish, also known as oily fish; specifically the tissue of fish such as trout, mackerel, tuna, herring, sardines, and salmon.

 Health experts commonly tell people that oily fish have more health benefits than white fish.
-However, their recommendations have never been compellingly proven scientifically in large population studies.
+However, their recommendations have never been compellingly proven in large clinical trials.

-Many health authorities around the world advise people to consume either plenty of oily fish or to take supplements, because of their supposed health benefits.
-Studies over the last ten years have produced mixed results regarding the benefits of the dietary intake of fish oils.
+Many health authorities around the world advise people to consume either plenty of oily fish or to take supplements, because of the supposed health benefits.
+Studies over the last 10 years have produced mixed results regarding the benefits of the dietary intake of fish oils.

 Possible health benefits of fish oils

-Over the last ten years, there have been dozens of studies on fish oils and omega-3 oils.
-Some have backed up these claims, while others have not.
+Over the last 10 years, there have been dozens of studies on fish oils and omega-3 oils.
+Some have backed up health claims, while others have not.

 1) Multiple sclerosis (MS)

-Fish oils are said to help people with MS. However, a study carried out by researchers from University Hospital in Bergen, Norway, in April 2012 found that omega-3 fatty acids do not help people with MS.1
+Fish oils are said to help people with MS. However, a study carried out by researchers from University Hospital in Bergen, Norway, found that omega-3 fatty acids do not help people with MS.

 2) Prostate cancer

-Fish oils may reduce a man's risk of developing prostate cancer if they follow a low-fat diet, one study found, while another linked omega-3 levels to a higher risk of aggressive prostate cancer2.
+One study found that fish oils may reduce the risk of developing prostate cancer if a low-fat diet is also followed; however, another linked omega-3 levels to a higher risk of aggressive prostate cancer.

-A study published in the Journal of the National Cancer Institute found that omega fish oils raise prostate cancer risk.
-The authors, from the Fred Hutchinson Cancer Research Center reported that high fish oil intake raises the risk of high-grade prostate cancer by 71% and all prostate cancers by 43%.3
+A study published in the Journal of the National Cancer Institute found that high fish oil intake raises the risk of high-grade prostate cancer by 71 percent and all prostate cancers by 43 percent.

 3) Post-natal (post-partum) depression

-Fish oils consumed during pregnancy may help protect mothers from post-partum depression - Dr. Michelle Price Judge, of the University of Connecticut School of Nursing, said after carrying out a study in 2011 "DHA consumption during pregnancy at levels that are reasonably attained from foods has the potential to decrease symptoms of postpartum depression."4
+Fish oils consumed during pregnancy may help protect mothers from post-partum depression.
+According to Dr. Michelle Price Judge of the University of Connecticut School of Nursing: "DHA consumption during pregnancy at levels that are reasonably attained from foods has the potential to decrease symptoms of postpartum depression."